Crazy-Ace/udacityCorporateDashboard/README.md

 # Udacity Corporate Dashboard

 This project was built for the purpose of completing the Udacity Senior Web Developer Nanodegree.
-It's built with Angular2 as the frontend freamework and Node on the server.
+It's built with Angular2 as the frontend freamework.

-The application makes use of typescript on the server and the client as well as web sockets for server client communication.
+The application utilizes the ngrx/store and ngrx/router.